The State of Cetaceans

 Report Overview

-The geographical scope of ORCA’s work has expanded from the Northeast Atlantic Ocean to cover all of the world’s oceans including the Southern Ocean, Arctic Ocean and Pacific Ocean, which are now monitored regularly
+The geographical scope of ORCA’s work has expanded from the Northeast Atlantic Ocean to cover all of the world’s oceans including the Southern Ocean, Arctic Ocean, Pacific Ocean and Indian Ocean which are now monitored every year

-Population estimates for five commonly seen species around the UK
+Population estimates for six commonly seen species around the UK

-Our long time series has enabled population estimates for five commonly seen species around the UK, harbour porpoise, bottlenose dolphin, common dolphin, white-beaked dolphin and minke whale.
+Our long time series has enabled population estimates and distribution insights for six commonly seen species around the UK; harbour porpoise, bottlenose dolphin, common dolphin, Risso's dolphin, white-beaked dolphin and minke whale.
 Re-emphasising the importance of citizen science to complement the once-every-decade large-scale surveys

-With an ever increasing risk of ship collisions threatening whales in the world’s oceans, our work around whale vessel strikes has expanded significantly in recent years.
-Long-term collaborations with key shipping partners have enabled us to explore the fundamental and vital question of how whales and ships interact during a close encounter, and over a thousand seafarers have undergone ORCA vessel strike mitigation training
+With an ever increasing risk of ship collisions threatening whales in the world’s oceans, our work around whale collisions has expanded significantly over the past 25 years.
+Long-term collaborations with key shipping partners enables us to conduct bespoke real-time research in some of the world's highest risk areas, which is feeding directly into vessel strike training and spatial risk-reduction work

 Thank you ORCA...